 Related Parties can include Central Government, other Local Authorities, Subsidiary and Associated Companies, Joint Venture Parties, Members, the Chief Executive, the Directors and the Council's Monitoring Officer.
 Close family within any of the above groups may also be classed as Related Parties.
 Members and Senior Officers - Members of the Council and certain senior officers have direct control over the financial and operating policies of the Authority and are therefore in a position of influence.
 The total of members' allowances paid in 2019-20 is shown in Note 11.
 During 2019-20 a questionnaire was distributed to the 55 current Members and 4 relevant officers.
-Two Councillors stated an interest in companies that involved revenue transactions to/from the authority amounting to £518k to the council and £16k from the council in 2019-20.
+Two Councillors stated an interest in companies that involved revenue transactions to/from the authority during 2019-20 amounting to £542k to the council (rental income from London Array Ltd £518k and Margate Media Community Project Ltd £24k) and £16k from the council to Margate Media Community Project Ltd for room hire.
 These Councillors excuse themselves from meetings where there could be a conflict of interest (there were no prior year declarations in 18-19).